bamiidowu/spring-retrofit/README.md

 # spring-retrofit

-This code serves as an example of using Square's Retrofit frame to access restfull webservers
+This project demonstrates how Retrofit can be used in conjuction with Spring to access restfull web services.